 Comparatively, the cost of the Langtang trek is relatively less than the trek in the Everest region and Annapurna region as it is very close to Kathmandu city.

-Langtang Trek All–Inclusive Package
+Langtang Valley Trek All–Inclusive Package

 Langtang trek package price ranges from USD 900 to USD 1500 if you choose the agency’s offer package.
 The package includes all the basic services needed such as food, accommodation, domestic transport, entry and permits, porter and guide, tea and coffee breaks, and so on at your trial.
 Cost varies according to agencies.
 It will be beneficial for you to choose and book a local travel agency than a foreign travel agency.
 Local travel agencies have more networks, connections, and experience in managing treks peacefully.